Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Connection between the Corley-Jacobson falling lattice and static horizons in Floquet systems

 In Ref. \cite{CorleyJacobson}, Corley and Jacobson discretized a scalar field on a spatial lattice which is falling into a black hole.
 As a result of this choice of discretization, the location of the horizon relative to the lattice chances in time.
-The Corley-Jacobson falling lattice analogue of our fermion hopping model used in the main text would therefore correspond to the following time-dependent Hamiltonian:
+The Corley-Jacobson falling lattice analog of our fermion hopping model used in the main text would therefore correspond to the following time-dependent Hamiltonian:

-where $t_j(t) = t(ja - v_{Fl}t)$, with $t(x)$ the same continuous function as used in the main text.
-Note that it is common in the literature to denote both the hopping strength and time with the same symbol $t$.
-From the context the meaning should be clear.
+where $\gamma_j(t) = \gamma(ja - v_{Fl}t)$, with $\gamma(x)$ the same continuous function as used in the main text.
 In the Corley-Jacobson model, the location of the horizon is moving to the right with a velocity $v_{Fl} = a/\Delta t$.
 Particles in the region to the left of the black hole horizon move slower than $v_{Fl}$, so they can never catch up with the horizon.
 Particles to the right of the black hole horizon travel faster than $v_{Fl}$.